yerb/deribit-scaled-orders/README.md

 # deribit-scaled-orders
-Tool to make scaled orders on Deribit
+Chrome extension for making scaled orders on Deribit